IceVct/eyefinder/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Algorithm to detect the pupil center was adapted from a translation of this https://www.mathworks.com/matlabcentral/fileexchange/15652-iris-segmentation-using-daugman-s-integrodifferential-operator?focused=3889799&tab=function matlab code to C++ using OpenCV